Novel coronavirus turns spotlight on Wuhan, Kerala connect

 "In our batch, there are about 70 international students.
 Interestingly, 50 of them are from Kerala," said Aiswarya from Tripunithura near here.

-Parent of another MBBS student studying in the Wuhan said he sent his daughter to Wuhan because of its high standard education system in a fee affordable for him.
-"I spent Rs 5 to 6 lakhs for fee, accommodation, and food annually for my daughter.
-This fee amount is very less when compared with many of the self-financing medical institutes with the least facilities in India.
+Parent of another MBBS student studying in the Wuhan said he sent his daughter to Wuhan because of its high standard education system in a fees affordable for him.
+"I spent Rs 5 to 6 lakhs for fee, accommodation and food annually for my daughter.
+This fee amount is very less when compare with many of the self-financing medical institutes with least facilities in India.
 Besides, studying overseas is beneficial for the students as they get international exposure," the parent said.

 Revathy Krishnan from Thiruvananthapuram is also doing MBBS in Wuhan.
 The third-year student said she was very happy about her institute and its faculty which offer medical education at par with any other reputed Indian medical institute.

 The students claimed that the facilities the institute offer at Wuhan University, which is also recognized by the Government of India, is of international standard.
-The students said around 500 from Kerala are doing the MBBS course at Wuhan University School of Medicine.
+The students said around 500 from Kerala are pursuing MBBS course at Wuhan University School of Medicine.

 They expressed confidence that the Asian giant would overcome the crisis due to the outbreak of novel Coronavirus very soon and they would be able to continue their education there.
 According to students, though there are about 35 medical colleges in Kerala, not all of them could aspire to get a seat in one of them.

-Educational consultant, Jacob George, General Manager of the Asian Educational Consultancy, however, felt the number of students who go to China for MBBS was minimal as several other preferred countries like Russia.
-Of the three students who tested positive for coronavirus in Kerala, two are medicos from Wuhan the epicenter of the deadly epidemic which has claimed 425 lives in China.
+Educational consultant, Jacob George, General Manager of the Asian Educational Consultancy, however, felt the number of students who go to China for MBBS were minimal as several others preferred countries like Russia.
+Of the three students who tested positive for coronavirus in Kerala, two are medicos from Wuhan the epicenter of the deadly epidemic which has claimed 490 lives in China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)